CesiumGS/cesium/README.md

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Cesium is free for both commercial and non-commercial use.

 We appreciate attribution by including the Cesium logo and link in your app.

-### Get Started ###

-See the [Cesium Up and Running](http://cesiumjs.org/2013/04/12/Cesium-up-and-running/) tutorial.
-Have questions?
-Ask them on the [forum](https://groups.google.com/d/forum/cesium-dev).

-Interested in contributing?
-See the [wiki](https://github.com/AnalyticalGraphicsInc/cesium/wiki).

 ### Demos ###